julien6387/supvisors/docs/dashboard.rst

     * Tail stdout log (auto-refreshed),
     * Tail stderr log (auto-refreshed).

+**Supvisors** also provides expand / shrink actions per application to enable the user to show / hide blocks of processes.

 **Supvisors** shows additional information for each process, such as:

     * the loading declared for the process in the rules file,